 - Explore a focused intellectual interest.
 Let your mind run wild.
 Be specific about what you want to learn, and why you want to learn it.
 Take some time to figure out the engineering niche in which you want to excel.
 Then, explain how you will continue exploring and honing this mastery in your professional or academic career.
 As Pranava taught us in a previous article, success comes when you formulate research questions and identify issues.
 Don’t assume that master’s degrees are just training programs where lofty mentors will rubber stamp you into a job at a fancy FAANG company.
 Tell them exactly what you want to learn, and why they’re the right mentors to teach you.

-Luckily, the SOP Starter Kit will teach you how to implement both of these lessons quickly and easily.
+Luckily, the SOP Starter Kits (for Master’s or PhDs) will teach you how to implement both of these lessons quickly and easily.
 Before you start writing your first draft, before you start pondering your autobiography, work through the exercises in the Starter Kit.
 Then you’ll possess 100% clarity about how to write an engineering statement of purpose that will make a huge impact on your applications.

 As always, I’m grateful to applicants like Haneesh who allow me to publish their essays so we can all learn from their success.
 Feel free to explore this blog to find sample essays from other students who earned top admissions.
 But more than anything, just do me this one favor: